mkaul/ccm-gulp/README.md

 # ccm-gulp
-gulp scripts for ccm components management. gulp writes minified files to the dist directory and adapts all server URLs accordingly.
-JSON files are transformed into JSONP files for cross domain access.
-For more details see gulpfile.js.
+gulp scripts for ccm components management. gulp writes minified files to the resources directory on github.io and adapts all server URLs accordingly.
+JSON files are transformed into JSONP files for cross domain access and universal embeddability.
+For more details see `gulpfile.js`.

 For getting started with gulp see [gulp getting-started](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md)